karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 In each of the above examples, our code is dependent on some other implementation.
 Practically every line of code you write will, technically speaking, generate coupling.
 A lot of the time coupling is benign - no one's suggesting that you wrap every core library/type.
 However, more complex cases often lead to testability challenges, which indicate that code is hard to change and maintain.
 The last example is the most obvious as it's impossible to test without actually hitting the database (we'll talk more about that in a future chapter, because hitting the database isn't at all a bad idea).

-The kind of tight coupling we want to avoid are the dependencies between independent components or systems.
+The kinds of tight coupling we want to avoid are those that introduce dependencies between independent components or systems.
 Admittedly, saying that coupling makes it difficult to change the implementation isn't always compelling - sometimes you can be reasonably certain that the implementation is **not** going to change.
 However, tight coupling will also make it more difficult to maintain, reuse and refactor your code.

 ### Inversion of Control Basics ###
-If coupling, having X depend on Y, is the problem, then Inversion of Control is the solution.
+If coupling (having X depend on Y) is the problem, then Inversion of Control is the solution.
 IoC is an umbrella term for various solutions that help us decouple or, at the very least, loosen coupling.
 The general idea is to change the normal (procedural) flow for something you have greater control over.
 To better understand the concept, let's look at the most common form of IoC in the .NET/Java world: Dependency Injection (DI).

 The name *Dependency Injection* is pretty telling of what the practice entails: injecting dependencies into our code rather than statically defining them (hard coding).
-We look at this form of IoC first not because it's better or simpler, but because the result is particularly explicit and because it's an approach which is independent of the language/framework/technology we are using.
+We look at this form of IoC first not because it's better or simpler, but because the result is particularly explicit and because it's an approach that is independent of the language/framework/technology we are using.

 Take the following example: